 Supplies You Need to Make Print then Cut Stickers with Cricut Offset Tool

-- Cricut Machine (Explore Air 2 or Maker)
+- Cricut Machine (Explore Air 2, Explore Air 3, or Maker series)

 - Printable Vinyl